achrysaetos/customgpt-playground/README.md

 * Advisor - provides feedback
 * QA - determines improvement

-Though to be clear, the result is not that great in practice, lol.
+Though to be clear, the result is not that great in practice, especially for long context windows.